 FACTORS INFLUENCING POOR BREEDING RESULTS

-GnIH, is the neurohormone which regulates breeding by providing negative feedback to the pituitary gland
+GnIH, is the neurohormone which stops breeding by providing negative feedback to the pituitary gland.

-In the wild, stress can be caused by a number of factors: short photoperiod; high temperature; low temperature; poor diet.
-In fact, these are all the reverse of the triggers which stimulate breeding.
+In the wild, stress can be caused by a number of factors, short photoperiod, high temperature, low temperature, poor diet; in fact, the reverse of all the triggers which stimulate breeding.

 In captivity, there can possibly be additional items creating stress, like overcrowding, bad aviary set up, wrong nesting sites, disruptive aviary inhabitants, or threats from outside (hawks, noisy miners etc.).

 The external stimuli which cause the changes to the secretion of hormones of course are probably the ones discussed above.

 Nature is a wonderful thing and produces many variations to accepted norms.
 So although the above information is largely correct for most of the birds kept in aviculture, there are of course variations.
 Males of species which do not share in the brooding process are unlikely to be stimulated to form a brood patch.
 And in some species it is not always the female who takes on the responsibility for brooding and rearing the nestlings; the Comb Crested Jacana female will copulate with a number of males and leave them all with eggs they have to hatch and rear.
 Maybe in revenge, Bower Bird males will copulate with as many females as he can entice into his bower, but concludes that is the end of his responsibilities!